cfengine/documentation/api/enterprise-api-examples/browsing-host-information.markdown

         },
     }

-## Example: Retrieving Vital Sign Data
+## Example: Retrieving vital sign data

 Each vital sign has a collected time series of values for up to one week.
 Here we retrieve the time series for the `mem_free` vital sign at host